 Rescheduling: Students can reschedule by clicking on the Assessment Center button (next to the Schedule Now button) located within the Assessment tab in the Course of Study.
 By selecting Reschedule, students can pick a new date and time for their exam.
 They have up to 24 hours following the scheduled time to request scheduling.

-All exams are monitored via screen share, webcam, and microphone.
+All exams are monitored via screen share, webcam, and microphone and may be recorded.

 Allowed testing aids: Students are allowed to use a dry-erase whiteboard and handheld calculator on any WGU assessment.
 No paper is allowed.
 Calculators with a Computer Algebra System (CAS) EX: HP48, Voyage 200 are not allowed.
 For more information, see WGU Objective Assessment Policies.

 Talking and/or reading questions out loud during the examination session, which is the time the proctor joins the session to when the exam has been submitted, is not permitted.

 If students experience technical difficulties during their exam, the proctor will reach out to them on their phone.
 If students are unable to connect or experience technical difficulties that prevent them from completing an exam, they should contact the Assessment Services team immediately.